alma-oss/fkafka-application/src/Filter/README.md

 Filter will use configuration to filter input events.
 Values in configuration determines, what is allowed.
 If section is empty, all values are allowed.

 #### Allow everything:
-This allows all intents implicitly.
+This allows all filter values implicitly.

 ```json
 {